 Therefore, if you want to prevent or reverse type 2 diabetes as well as the majority of other chronic illnesses, I highly recommend that you reduce your intake of sugar from all sources significantly and keep your daily consumption of total fructose to probably less than 25 grams (one ounce).
 If you do this, you’ll be able to protect your body from the bad effects that sugar may have on the body.
 It has been discovered that eating too much sugar can damage your liver, increasing triglyceride levels.

 Here’s a picture of my dad.
 I loved my dad, he sadly passed away when he was only 71 years old.
 He was obese and suffered a great deal with high blood pressure.
 Dad’s favourite food?
 Ice cream, he loved ice cream.
 Note his large tummy, and also his fatty liver.
+Dad didn’t drink alcohol, he didin’t need to.
+He developed non-alcoholic fatty liver disease from sugar.
+A recent trip to Las Vegas made me realize just how many people looked just like my dad.

 Because it disables the mechanism in your body that regulates appetite, fructose tricks your metabolism into thinking you need to consume more food.
-It does this by inhibiting insulin’s ability to activate ghrelin, often known as “the hunger hormone,” which in turn prevents leptin, also known as “the satiety hormone,” from being stimulated, resulting in a dysfunctional metabolic state.
+It does this by inhibiting insulin’s ability to activate ghrelin, often known as “the hunger hormone,” which prevents leptin, also known as “the satiety hormone,” from being stimulated, resulting in a dysfunctional metabolic state.

 An excessive amount of sugar may cause a variety of health issues, including weight gain, abdominal obesity, a drop in HDL levels and an increase in LDL levels, increased blood sugar levels, increased triglyceride levels, and high blood pressure.
 The term for this condition is pre-diabetes or metabolic syndrome.
 It’s what lead to the death of my father, please don’t let it happen to you.
 Not alcohol, but ice cream.

-In addition, I strongly suggest that you steer clear of any and all artificial sweeteners, including aspartame, at all costs.
+In addition, I strongly suggest that you steer clear of all artificial sweeteners, including aspartame, at all costs.
 A study conducted in 2021 states: “Aspartame consumption can cause mood disorders, mental stress, and depression.
 Maternal absorption of aspartame during pregnancy correlates with autism in children.
 Long-term aspartame use influences the cerebral and cerebellar cortex: it can cause neuro-degeneration (brain degeneration), change the functions of neuronal cells, interrupt earning and memory.”

 According to research, they can reduce insulin sensitivity to a higher degree than sugar does, and they may even upset the microflora in your digestive tract, which increases the risk of both obesity and diabetes.
 Unfortunately, there are around 6,000 different food items on the market that include artificial sweeteners.
 Because of this, you should eat nothing without first checking the label to see whether it has any artificial sweeteners in it.
 When used in moderation, natural sweeteners such as stevia are normally safe to use.